9nuria/ischia_vents_traits_habitats/README.md

   - :file_folder: ``4 – useful_scripts`` which hosts other script useful for this script
 - :file_folder: ``outputs`` contains the following sub-folders
   - :file_folder: ``plots`` which hosts the plots built with this scripts

+This analyze has been launched with the following machine parameters

 ```{Session Info, echo = T}
 R version 4.0.3 (2020-10-10)